-Audit finds some Michigan bridge inspections lacking
+Audit finds inspections on some critical Michigan bridges lacking

 Lansing — Some Michigan bridges classified as being in critical condition aren’t being inspected as frequently or as thoroughly as they should be, according to an audit released Friday.